 According to the Air Transport Action Group, the world’s airlines carried a total of over 3 billion passengers in 2013, a figure which has steadily increased since.
 Oxford Economics expects that figure to almost double, reaching 5.9 billion by 2030.
 All these people are not only emitting huge quantities of CO2 (indirectly) but also putting great pressure on many environments.

 Tourists also require additional infrastructure, such as water treatment plants, sanitation facilities, and lodging.
+You need roads and airports to pass tourism, and local municipalities often cut into natural habitats to create this infrastructure.
 Oftentimes, local communities are not able to sustainably offer these conditions and the results can be devastating.
 In many parts of Africa for example, large-scale tourism led to the improper disposal of campsite sewage.
-This, in turn, resulted in the contamination of the nearest river where wildlife, livestock, and people draw drinking water — but that’s just the start of it.
+This, in turn, resulted in the contamination of the nearest river where wildlife, livestock, and people draw drinking water — and this is still just the start of it.

 In this context, ecotourism can make a dramatic difference, removing the environmental impact or, at the very least, reducing it.